-Kevin Harrington, Joblist CEO stated how “Working from home has blurred the lines between work and personal time”.
+Kevin Harrington, Joblist CEO, stated how “working from home has blurred the lines between work and personal time.”.
 Working remotely can lead to burnout due to too many hours spent in front of a screen or completing too many chores at once.
 This causes you to forget to eat, take care of yourself, rest, and enjoy life.

 Is Burnout Only Applicable to Office Workers?

-Certainly not.
+Of course not!
 Nobody ever said that working from home was simple.
 People who work from home may become burned out as a result of their schedules, being sidetracked during the day, and feeling alienated, alone, or misunderstood.
 Working from home includes meeting all of the obligations of the job while also enjoying liberty and independence.

 Ways To Prevent Work From Home Burnout